-C. Multi-Tiered System of Supports (MTSS) and Problem Solving/ Response to Intervention (PS/ Rtl)
+C. Multi-Tiered System of Supports (MTSS) and Problem Solving/ Response to Intervention (PS/ Rtl) [Section 1008.25(4)(b), FS]

 - The district is committed to the implementation of a Multi-Tiered System of Supports (MTSS) framework to integrate and align efforts to improve educational outcomes and to meet the academic and behavioral needs of all students.
-The process utilized to ensure implementation of an effective MTSS framework is Problem-Solving/ Response to Intervention (PS/ Rtl).
-PS/ Rtl is a data-driven decision-making process applied to all aspects of the educational organization.
-The systematic use of student assessment data at the district, school, classroom, and student levels will guide decisions about the allocation of resources and the intensity of the instruction and interventions needed to improve student learning and/or behavior.
-The district's schools will provide high quality instruction and intervention(s) matched to student needs and will use rate of progress and level of performance to inform instructional decisions at all three Tiers of instruction. - School-based Problem Solving Teams will identify students in need of tiered interventions through the review of universal screening data and will determine the appropriate types and levels of interventions based on various data sources.
-Standard protocol interventions will generally be utilized initially when data indicate a need for interventions beyond Tier 1 core instruction alone.
-Students' responses to interventions will determine if there is a need for more intensive interventions and diagnostic assessment will assist the Problem Solving Team with development and implementation of intensive interventions.
-Students who receive interventions beyond the core curriculum will have their rate of progress and level of performance included in their cumulative school records.
+The process utilized to ensure implementation of an effective MTSS framework is Problem-Solving/ Response to Intervention (PS/ RtI).
+PS/ RtI is a data-driven decision-making process applied to all aspects of the educational organization.
+The systematic use of student assessment data at the district, school, classroom, and student levels shall guide decisions about the allocation of resources and the intensity of the instruction and interventions needed to improve student learning and/or behavior.
+The district's schools shall provide high quality instruction and intervention(s) matched to student needs and shall use rate of progress and level of performance to inform instructional decisions at all three Tiers of instruction. - School-based Problem Solving Teams shall identify students in need of tiered interventions through the review of universal screening data and shall determine the appropriate types and levels of interventions based on various data sources.
+Standard protocol interventions shall generally be utilized initially when data indicate a need for interventions beyond Tier 1 core instruction alone.
+Students' responses to interventions shall determine if there is a need for more intensive interventions and diagnostic assessment shall assist the Problem Solving Team with development and implementation of intensive interventions.
+Students who receive interventions beyond the core curriculum shall have their rate of progress and level of performance included in their cumulative school records.
+Teachers shall consult the district MTSS/ Rtl Curriculum Guides for available supports.

-D. Acceleration Plan
+D. Acceleration Plan [Section 1002.3105, FS]

 - The academic progress of all students, including those students who exceed curriculum benchmarks, remains a high priority for the school district.
-Per 1002.3105, Florida Statutes, Academically Challenging Curriculum to Enhance Learning (ACCEL), the district provides the following plan for acceleration decisions within the district's existing Multi-Tiered System of Supports (MTSS) and Problem Solving/ Response to Intervention framework. - School level Problem Solving Teams shall review assessment data at the beginning of the school year to determine which students may benefit from acceleration options. - Tier 1 acceleration options may include cluster/ ability grouping differentiated assignments, curriculum compacting, or telescoping curriculum. - o Tier 2 acceleration options may include single subject or virtual school instruction. - Tier 3 acceleration options may include whole grade acceleration if the Problem Solving Team determines such placement may meet the needs of highly able students. - For each tier, the Problem Solving Team shall monitor the progress of all students and administer additional assessments to determine if students continue to exceed benchmarks and whether more targeted acceleration options are appropriate.
+Per 1002.3105, Florida Statutes, Academically Challenging Curriculum to Enhance Learning (ACCEL), the district provides the following plan for acceleration decisions within the district's existing Multi-Tiered System of Supports (MTSS) and Problem Solving/ Response to Intervention framework. - School level Problem Solving Teams shall review assessment data at the beginning of the school year to determine which students may benefit from acceleration options. - Tier 1 acceleration options may include cluster/ ability grouping differentiated assignments, curriculum compacting, or telescoping curriculum. - Tier 2 acceleration options may include single subject or virtual school instruction. - Tier 3 acceleration options may include whole grade acceleration if the Problem Solving Team determines such placement may meet the needs of highly able students. - o For each tier, the Problem Solving Team shall monitor the progress of all students and administer additional assessments to determine if students continue to exceed benchmarks and whether more targeted acceleration options are appropriate.